yuktabande/Snake-Game/README.md

 + Grow the snake as long as possible without hitting anything.

 _Game Over_

-+The game ends if the snake collides with:
++ The game ends if the snake collides with:
 1. The walls of the grid.
 2. Itself (i.e., its own body).